1tonyhan/bell-inequality-simulation/README.md

-**#Welcome to my CHSH project!
-I have a few files, and I have numbered them in the order you should read them!#**
+# Welcome to my CHSH personal project!
+I have a few files, and I have numbered them in the order you should read them!

 <br />
+In this project, I just explored the CHSH experiment that won the 2021 nobel prize in physics out of personal curiosity.
+I tried to understand as much as I could, and documented it all here :)

 The first file contains the summary of the project, which is essentially everything I learned.
 I think the learning process was definitely tedious at first, but it got interesting quite quickly.
 In this file, I explain the way the CHSH experiment works, in the way I understand it from my self studies.